In this guide, we show you how to write efficient code that can be used for signal and image processing, neural networks, or game applications.

 Truncate: To truncate something is to shorten it or cut part of it off.
 In computer science, the term is often used about data types or variables, like floating-point numbers and strings.
 For example, a function may truncate the decimal portion of a floating-point number to make it an integer.

 Convolution: In computer science, specifically formal languages, convolution is a function which maps a tuple of sequences into a sequence of tuples.
 Convolution is sometimes called zip.
 The name zip comes from the action of a zipper, which interleaves two formerly separate sequences.

-We recommend that you read our guide; Getting started with Neon Intrinsics on Android before reading this guide.
+We also recommend that you read our guide Getting started with Neon Intrinsics on Android before reading this guide.
 In that guide it showed how to set up Android Studio to use Arm Neon intrinsics for Android applications.

-The following diagram is what you will see in your set up for truncating and convolution.
+The following diagram is what you should see in your set up for truncating and convolution in Android Studio: